spacemeowx2/switch-lan-play/README.md

 ## 1. Windows Client

-1. Download and install WinPcap from https://www.winpcap.org/install/default.htm
+1. Download and run latest [Npcap](https://nmap.org/npcap/#download) installer.

+2. Must check **Installed in WinPcap API-compatible mode.** in Npcap installation wizard.

-2. Download the latest `lan-play.exe` from https://github.com/spacemeowx2/switch-lan-play/releases
+3. Download the latest `lan-play.exe` from [releases](https://github.com/spacemeowx2/switch-lan-play/releases)

-3. Run lan-play.exe
+4. Run `lan-play.exe`

 After that, you will prompted to enter a server as shown below: